Waynapicchu ticket availability, hours of operation and what each ticket costs and what each ticket includes.

 Climbing the mountain of Huayna Picchu also known as Waynapicchu mountain is one of the top tourist attractions when visiting Machu Picchu.
 This website will give you all of the information you need to plan your hike to Huayna Picchu such as Huayna Picchu ticket availability, hours of operation, what each ticket includes and so you can and purchase the correct tickets.

-The Huayna Picchu ticket includes a visit to Machu Picchu but only for the lower section of Machu Picchu, circuit 4.
-Since the best views and attractions of Machu Picchu are in the upper section, circuits 1 and 2, you must purchase an additional Machu Picchu ticket to ensure you see the best of Machu Picchu.
+Yes!
+The Huayna Picchu ticket includes a visit to the Machu Picchu citadel but only for the lower section of Machu Picchu, circuit 4.
+Since the best views and attractions of Machu Picchu are in the upper sections, circuits 1 and 2, you must purchase an additional Machu Picchu ticket to ensure you see the best of Machu Picchu.

 Since the Huayna Picchu tickets only allow you to see the lower section of Machu Picchu, circuit 4, here are the recommended ticket combinations if you plan to climb Huayna Picchu and also visit Machu Picchu on the same day: